Geaus/chfs/docs/lab2/lab2.md

 The filesystem client implements the filesystem logic by issuing RPCs to the metadata server and the data server.

+**Notice:** refer to [CSE 2023 Lab 2](https://docs.qq.com/doc/DWlZya01LbWdzUFNs) first if you encounter any problems.
+The document contains some common problems and solutions in this lab.

 ### Get the Source Code

 - Pull the source code of lab2 from our GitLab: